zeroc-ice/ice/cpp/BuildInstructionsLinux.md

     sudo wget https://dev.zeroc.com/rpm/thirdparty/zeroc-thirdparty-sles12.repo
     sudo yum install mcpp-devel

+In addition, on Ubuntu and Debian distributions where the Ice for Bluetooth plug-in is supported, you will need to install these packages if you want to build the IceBT transport plug-in:

+ - [pkg-config][8] 0.29 or later
+ - [D-Bus][9] 1.10 or later
+ - [BlueZ][10] 5.37 or later

+These packages are provided with the system and can be installed with:

+    sudo apt-get install pkg-config libdbus-1-dev libbluetooth-dev

 ## Building Ice

 From the top-level source directory, edit `config/Make.rules` to establish your